Hereditary Cataracts:

 If the cataracts develop as a consequence of progressive retinal atrophy (PRA), cataract surgery would not be performed, because the PRA would be the cause of blindness, notwithstanding surgery on the cataracts.

-A new topical eye drop product consisting of N-acetyl carnosine and antioxidants and nutrients, called OcluVet, has been developed by PractiVet.
+OcluVetCan-CA topical eye drop product consisting of N-acetyl carnosine and antioxidants and nutrients, called OcluVet, has been developed by PractiVet.
 The manufacturer represents that clinical studies of the product have shown "a measurable reduction in opacity" of the cataracts in 80%+ of the eyes in the studies.
 The degree of improvement seems to hinge on the age of the cataract, with immature cataracts being more responsive to the treatment than mature cataracts.
-See Current Research, below, for additional details.
+Other N-acetyl carnosine eye drops are Can-C by Profound Products in the UK, and Bright Eyes Drops by Ethos.

 Breeders' Responsibilities